 Aging in place with dementia — how long it's possible and what it takes

 The cognitive decline of dementia follows a trajectory.
 In the early stages, your parent might be mostly fine, just more forgetful, maybe a little confused sometimes.
 They might still be managing activities of daily living.
 They might still know who you are.
 As the disease progresses, the confusion increases.
 Memory gets worse.
 Judgment fails.
 Personality might change.
 In later stages, your parent might not recognize you.
 They might not speak.
 They might not eat without help.
 They might not be able to control their bowel or bladder.
+According to the Alzheimer's Association, more than 6 million Americans are living with Alzheimer's disease, and the CDC reports that Alzheimer's is now the seventh leading cause of death in the United States.
 The person you know gradually disappears.

 Each stage of dementia creates different challenges for aging in place.
 Early stage dementia might be manageable with your parent still living independently, maybe with some support.
 Middle stage dementia is when the need for supervision intensifies dramatically.
 Late stage dementia might be possible at home, but it requires essentially round-the-clock care.